-In the past decade, quantum mechnical density functional theory (DFT) calculations have been used to generate the total energy, force on each atom and stresses for a large database of atomic configurations, and machine learning (ML) methods are being used to construct IAP \cite{Behler2016,MishinMLPot,BartokMLPot}.
-Wood and Thompson have developed a spectral neighbor analysis potential (WSNAP) for tungsten which aims to improve the accuracy, quality and realism of the MD predictions in order to approach the accuracy of DFT \cite{Wood2017SNAPPot}.
-Bygm\"astar et al. have developed a tabulated Gaussian approximation potential (tabGAP) for Mo-Nb-Ta-V-W alloys which shows high accuracy when applied to multicomponent alloys, but is less accurate for single element simulations \cite{BygmastartabGAPAlloy}.
-In this study we compare the results of defects formed during MD simulations of collision cascades in tugsten using the ML based IAP (WSNAP and tabGAP) with that from three EAM based IAP, namely DND-BN \cite{DND-BN}, MS \cite{MS}, and JWPot \cite{JWPot}.
-PKA at 5, 10, 20, 50, 75 and 150 keV, are launched in 100 random directions within the tungsten crystal, leading to a total of 3500 MD simulations.
-Our earlier study, wherein we have explored these three non-ML potentials \cite{Bhardwaj3IAPCmp}, was on a much smaller dataset in terms of PKA energies explored and also in the number of random PKAs launched at each energy.
-We present results on the nuber of defects (single and in clusters), the maximum sizes of defect clusters, the morphology of the defect clusters and their variation with IAP. \\
+Over the past decade, quantum-mechanical density functional theory (DFT) calculations have generated extensive databases of atomic configurations, including total energies, atomic forces, and stresses.
+This has enabled machine learning (ML) methods to construct advanced IAPs \cite{Behler2016,MishinMLPot,BartokMLPot}.
+Wood and Thompson have developed a spectral neighbor analysis potential (WSNAP) for tungsten which aims to improve the accuracy and quality of the MD predictions in order to approach the accuracy of DFT \cite{Wood2017SNAPPot}.
+Separately, Bygm\"astar et al. have developed a tabulated Gaussian approximation potential (tabGAP) for Mo-Nb-Ta-V-W alloys which shows high accuracy when applied to multicomponent alloys, but is less accurate for single element simulations \cite{BygmastartabGAPAlloy}.
+This study compares collision cascade defect formation in tungsten simulated using the ML based IAP (WSNAP and tabGAP) and the three EAM based IAP, namely DND-BN \cite{DND-BN}, MS \cite{MS}, and JWPot \cite{JWPot}.
+We conducted 3,500 MD simulations with primary knock-on atoms (PKAs) at energies of 5, 10, 20, 50, 75, and 150 keV, launched in 100 random crystallographic directions per energy.
+This expands substantially on our prior work \cite{Bhardwaj3IAPCmp} which explored only these three non-ML potentials with limited PKA energies and directional sampling.
+We present results on the defects count (single and in clusters), the maximum defect cluster sizes, defect cluster morphology and IAP-dependent variations in these properties. \\

-In the next section, a description of the MD simulations of collision cascades and a brief discussion of the five potentials that are compared is presented.
-The results for the number of defects, their cluster size distribution, the defect cluster morphologies and the number of defects in various classes of defect morphologies, the number of sub-cascades formed, etc. will be presented in the third section, followed by a discussion of the results and our conclusions.
+The following section describes our molecular dynamics (MD) simulation methodology for collision cascades and provides a brief comparative analysis of the five interatomic potentials.
+Section 3 presents results on, defect counts (isolated and clustered), defect cluster size distributions, morphological classifications of defect clusters, quantification of defects within each morphological class, sub-cascade formation statistics, etc. We conclude with an integrated discussion of these findings and their implications.